 Sculpt OS release 23.04 Apr 28, 2023

 Sculpt OS 23.04 marks the first-time PinePhone support in addition to the PC version.
-With this release, the system supports live upgrades of the boot image, rendering Sculpt updates and switching between versions a matter some easy steps.
+With this release, the system supports live upgrades of the boot image, rendering Sculpt updates and the switching between versions a matter of some easy steps.
 The new preset feature brings entire application scenarios to your screen after just one click/tap.

 With the fresh release 23.04, the Sculpt operating system boards the PinePhone to explore the mobile world and, thereby, adds a second platform to its year-long support for Intel PCs.
 In preparation, we added two key features to Genode during the past months, which are the phone-oriented Sculpt user-interface variant and the system-update functionality.
 Now, Sculpt versions can be switched by three easy steps directly in the integrated user interface: downloading system images to the software depot, install the desired version on the boot medium, and reboot the device.